UniversalDependencies/UD_Persian-Seraji/README.md

 ## CHANGELOG
-From v1.1 to v1.2, all morphological features have been added.
-Three overlapped sentences have been removed from the data sets (two from training- and one from dev set).
-Hence, the total number of sentences in v1.2 is 5997 as compared to v1.1 with 6000.
+From v1.1 to v1.2, all morphological features are now included in the treebank.
+Three overlapped sentences have been removed from the data sets.
+Two cases were occurred in the training- and one in dev set.
+Hence, the total number of sentences in v1.2 are 5997 as compared to v1.1 with 6000.
 Some errors have further been corrected.